Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 You created an app and installed it on your test store, but the new tab is not appearing when you open your store.
 There are several possible reasons:

 * **The application is not configured properly** to be displayed inside Control Panel.
 E.g. during registration, you forgot to mention that your app will embed itself into Control Panel, or did not choose exact section inside Control Panel where Ecwid needs to display your app.
 See ["Set up your application"](#set-up-your-application) for the details.
-* **You didn't include the `add_to_cp` access scope** to the list of requested scopes while authorizing the app
+* **You didn't include the `add_to_cp` access scope** to the list of requested scopes while authorizing the app.
+While creating an oauth URL, make sure it incudes the "add_to_cp" scope in the list of requested permissions.
-* **Ecwid cannot reach the iframe URL** that you set up for your application either because it's unavailable or because it has restricted access
 * **You're testing it in an Ecwid store which is on Free plan**.
 Ecwid API functionality including embedding apps is available on paid Ecwid plans only.
+Please upgrade your account.

+### The application tab appears in Ecwid Control Panel, but it doesn't load the app content
+You created an app and installed it on your test store.
+The new tab appears in your Control Panel but the new tab content is not loaded and displaing the "Something went wrong" error message instead.
+Possible reasons:

+* **Ecwid cannot reach the iframe URL** that you set up for your application either because it's unavailable or because it has restricted access.
+* **Browser blocks the document in iframe** because it loads over HTTP while the Control Panel is working over HTTPS (the ["mixed content"](https://developer.mozilla.org/en-US/docs/Security/MixedContent) issue).
+Please make sure you set an HTTPS URL as the iframe URL in the app settings.
+* **Ecwid Control Panel is restricted to load your app in iframe** because your app server responds with the "SAMEORIGIN" value in [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/X-Frame-Options) header.

 # Ecwid CSS Framework